-A listing of all Commercial Improved Market Areas (IMA) has been provided in Appendix E. Based on the Commercial Division's preliminary analysis to be conducted in 2021 IMAs whose sales ratio's or overall market data indicates a reappraisal is necessary will be targeted for reappraisal.
-A complete listing of those IMAs reappraised in 2021 will be available for review May 1, 2021. (see Appendix E)
+A listing of all Commercial Improved Market Areas (IMA) has been provided in Appendix E. Based on the Commercial Division's preliminary analysis to be conducted in 2023 IMAs whose ratios or overall market data indicates a reappraisal is necessary will be targeted for reappraisal.
+A complete listing of those IMAs reappraised in 2023 will be available for review May 1, 2023. (see Appendix E)